ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

      persistentCacheDirectory: '/var/lib/docker/volumes/'
    })
    ```
-   * persistentCacheDirectory: Absolute path to a directory which has read and write permission for the user.
-The SDK will create a file - `AppConfiguration.json` in the specified directory, and it will be used as the persistent cache to store the App Configuration service information.
+   * persistentCacheDirectory: Absolute path to a directory, which has read and write permission for the user.
+The SDK creates a file - `AppConfiguration.json` in the specified directory, and it is used as the persistent cache to store the App Configuration service information.

-   When persistent cache is enabled, the SDK will keep the last known good configuration in the persistent cache.
-In the case of {{site.data.keyword.appconfig_short}} server being unreachable, the latest configurations in the persistent cache is loaded to the application to continue working.
+   When persistent cache is enabled, the SDK keeps the last known good configuration in the persistent cache.
+In  case the {{site.data.keyword.appconfig_short}} server is unreachable, the most recent configurations in the persistent cache are loaded to the application to continue working.

    ### Offline options
    {: #ac-offline-node-sdk}